-- 714. Among the best precepts afforded by the gospel is that of laying up treasure in heaven, in preference to seeking to become rich in this world.
+714. Among the best precepts afforded by the gospel is that of laying up treasure in heaven, in preference to seeking to become rich in this world.
 To pursue the last-mentioned course has been alleged to disqualify us more or less for entering heaven.
 Certainly, however, honest exertion for the acquisition of wealth is the corner-stone of human prosperity, and money seems in most instances necessary to the effectual exercise of that fellow-feeling in the cultivation of which human virtue pre-eminently consists.

-(See Influence of Mundane wealth on Celestial Happiness.) - 715.
-How can a man display charity, hospitality, or contribute his means and time to objects of philanthropy, unless he beforehand lay up wealth?
+715. How can a man display charity, hospitality, or contribute his means and time to objects of philanthropy, unless he beforehand lay up wealth?
 How could the Samaritan have assisted the traveller who had been maltreated by thieves, had he not taken care to have something beforehand, not only for himself, but for the needy?
 But still the precept, Lay up treasure for thyself in heaven, is precisely the course which Spiritualism indicates.
 Precepts may lead, but examples will draw.
 Those who have gone before us to eternal life, furnish us not only precepts, but examples also.
 They furnish exemplifications of the consequences of their conduct, if followed.
 With few exceptions, my intercourse has been with those only, who did lay up treasure in heaven, by doing on earth as they would have others to do unto them.
-Of the spirits with whom I have communicated, only two alleged or indicated that they were unhappy.
-Of these, I was informed, one bore an ill character upon earth.
+Of the spirits with whom I have communicated, only three alleged or indicated that they were unhappy.
+Of these, I was informed, one hore an ill character upon earth.
+716. Another, after having suggested to his inquiring brother some measures relating to his surviving wife's temporal concerns, spontaneously added the following words: "I am not hapey."
+The inquiry being made for the cause of his misery, the resulting reply was, "I did not do rite when I was in this world."